We are an Indigenous-led conservation 501(c)(3) nonprofit

 4. Proof of High School GPA of at least 2.5 GPA (i.e. diploma and transcript required) and contact information of certifying high school.

-5. A letter response (between 400-600 words) completing either Section A or B below, as appropriate:
+5. A letter response (between 400-600 words) completing the Section below, as appropriate:

 1. Why are you interested in conserving native plants and traditional foods in your community?